jumanzoru/Weather-Predictor/README.md

 ---

 ## Future Feature Expansions
+For future improvements:
-For future improvements, the agent can allow users to input a whole sequence of observations (e.g., past 3 days) for more robust state inference.
+* the agent can allow users to input a whole sequence of observations (e.g., past 3 days) for more robust state inference.
 A longer sequence would improve the accuracy of a Forward Algorithm on HMMs.
-Adding more data to the training data would also increase the acurracy.
-In addition, Using more recent data would be better.
+* Adding more data to the training data would also increase the acurracy.
+* In addition, Using more recent data would be better.
 This is because the climate is changing hence behaviors tens of years before are less likely suitable for the behaviors of weather today.
+* We should also check the observation that the user inputted.
+If the observation is very rare, for example having a very extreme temperature that the training data lacks, then refuse to make the prediction and explain to the user.
+* Another way improvement would be not to binarylize the data (and user input) and use Gaussian HMM

 ---